Environmental and Occupational Exposures (UV Exposure, Radon, Radiation)

 Many people turn to tanning booths to get a quick tan, but this practice has led to an epidemic of skin cancer in young people.
 Get the facts!

-Exposure to ultraviolet (UV) rays, either by natural sunlight or tanning beds, can lead to skin cancer.
+Ultraviolet (UV) rays from the sun, sunlamps, or tanning beds, can lead to skin cancer.
 Learn about sun safety and checking your skin to detect problems early.

 Most people are aware that smoking is the number one cause of lung cancer.
 However, you may not know that the second leading cause of lung cancer — radon - may be lurking, undetected, in your basement.

-"Asbestos" refers to a group of minerals that are made up of thin fibers.
-Asbestos fibers remain in the lungs for a long time, causing inflammation, which can develop into cancer.
+"Asbestos" is a group of minerals that are made up of thin fibers.
+Asbestos fibers remain in the lungs for a long time.
+This can cause inflammation, which can develop into cancer.

 There has been much talk in the media about the risk of developing cancer due to radiation exposure from radiology tests.
 While there have not been studies following people over time to assess for cancer risk, there are studies on the amount of radiation received in these tests.